revk/ESP32-Faikin/README.md

 ## work in progress

-This is code to run on an ESP32 module and connect to a Daiking aircon unit in place of a BRP069C41 module.
+This is code to run on an ESP32 module and connect to a Daikin aircon unit in place of a BRP069C41 module.

 * KiCad PCB designs included.
 * Documentation of reverse engineered protocol include